Apple, made in India? The country paves way to increase domestic production | Pocketnow

 The Government of India is dropping clauses including the evaluation of plant and machinery to be brought from China and South Korea.
 These were mainly opposed by Apple.
-It paves the way for the company, and others including Foxconn, Samsung, OPPO, Vivo, and more to increase local production using the product-linked incentive (PLI) scheme.
+It paves way for the company, and others including Foxconn, Samsung, OPPO, Vivo, and more to increase local production using the product-linked incentive (PLI) scheme.

 Recently, many companies have been looking to shift parts of their production to more-competitive Asian countries, like Vietnam, Cambodia, and Thailand.
-In light of the constantly-developing and changing economic climate in China, this has been done in a vow to attract more US investment.
+In light of the constantly-developing and changing economic climate in China, the step has been taken in a vow to attract more US investment.
 It makes India more attractive as a partner in the so-called “China plus one strategy”.

 Other amendments to PLI rules include lowering the excessive amount of business information the government previously required beneficiaries to share and clauses permitting the Empowered committee to unilaterally change investor rules.